New leaders will build on the momentum of the first five years

 Fineberg is president of the Gordon and Betty Moore Foundation, a $6.8 billion foundation which fosters path-breaking scientific discovery, environmental conservation, improvements in patient care and preservation of the special character of the San Francisco Bay Area.
 Prior to joining the foundation, he served as president of the U.S. Institute of Medicine (now National Academy of Medicine), provost of Harvard University, and dean of the Harvard Chan School of Public Health.
 His academic career focused on health policy, medical decision-making and research on global health, the assessment of medical technology, vaccines, and the dissemination of medical innovations.

 “Under the leadership of Bob Conn and Marc Kastner, the organization has blossomed from a seed of an idea into a strong organization,” said incoming board chair, Harvey Fineberg.
 “I look forward to working with the board and Valerie to continue to advance scientific research through philanthropy.”

 About the Science Philanthropy Alliance

 Established in 2013, the Science Philanthropy Alliance provides advice and learning opportunities for individual philanthropists and foundation staffs on how to support basic research most effectively.
-Funded by 30 member organizations, its mission is to increase private funding for basic science in the U.S. and U.K.
+Funded by 30 member organizations, its mission is to increase private funding for discovery science in the U.S. and U.K.